Close Brothers Group anti-slavery and human trafficking statement for the financial year ended 31 July 2021

 3. Sourcing Practices and Due Diligence

-5. Third Party Monitoring
+4. Third Party Monitoring

 The findings of these reviews continue to be categorised and formally tracked, reported and communicated to the supplier, where relevant, along with our expectations for the implementation of time-bound corrective actions.
-There were no instances of non compliance identified in relation to Modern Slavery during FY20 as a result of these reviews.
+There were no instances of non compliance identified in relation to Modern Slavery during FY21 as a result of these reviews.

-Actions currently planned for the 2021 financial year include:
+Actions currently planned for the 2022 financial year include:

-- Taking further steps to ensure that the Third Party Management & Monitoring teams continue to demonstrate the highest levels of knowledge and awareness regarding ethical issues (including in relation to modern slavery and human trafficking), including the renewal of their CIPS Ethical Procurement and Supply certifications and team members studying towards CIPS Commercial Procurement & Supply Apprenticeship Programme
+- Taking further steps to ensure that the Bank Third Party Management & Monitoring teams continue to demonstrate the highest levels of knowledge and awareness regarding ethical issues (including in relation to modern slavery and human trafficking), including the renewal of their CIPS Ethical Procurement and Supply certifications and team members studying towards CIPS Commercial Procurement & Supply Apprenticeship Programme

 - Supplementing the Group Third Party Management Policy with a Supplier Code of Conduct and a specific Supply Chain Sustainability Policy including requirements relating to modern slavery and human trafficking.